dotnet/docs-maui/docs/windows/deployment/publish-visual-studio-folder.md

 > - [Publish for Windows](publish-visual-studio-folder.md)
 -->

-This article describes how to use Visual Studio to publish your .NET MAUI app for Windows. .NET MAUI apps are packaged into an MSIX package, which is used for installing Windows or for submission to the Microsoft Store.
+This article describes how to use Visual Studio to publish your .NET MAUI app for Windows. .NET MAUI apps are packaged into an MSIX package, which is used for installing in Windows or for submission to the Microsoft Store.
 For more information about the benefits of MSIX, see [What is MSIX?](/windows/msix/overview).

 > [!TIP]
 > .NET MAUI currently only allows publishing an MSIX package.
 You can't yet publish a Windows executable file for distribution.

 ## Set the build target

-In Visual Studio, you can only publish for one platform at a time.
+In Visual Studio, you can only publish to one platform at a time.
 The target platform is selected with the **Debug Target** dropdown in the Visual Studio toolbar.
 Set the target to **Windows Machine** or to **Framework** > **net6.0-windows**, as illustrated in the following image:

 :::image type="content" source="media/publish-visual-studio/vs-debugtarget.png" alt-text="Selecting the Windows debug target for a .NET MAUI app in Visual Studio.":::